 It’s been a while since my last chocolate post – a decent and reasonable amount of time – safe for a new chocolate recipe, I think.

 I am way too attracted to chocolate and sweets in general.
-In fact, I empathize with a Lithuanian chocolate-maker who I read, described himself as a chocolate lunatic.
+In fact, I empathize with a Lithuanian chocolate maker, who described himself as a chocolate lunatic.
 Subsequently I’ve decided lunatic is a bit harsh – as a friend pointed out – it’s more of a chocolate spectrum disorder.

-Everyone’s making chocolate molten cakes, also known as chocolate lava cakes, or in England: chocolate fondant.
+Everyone’s making molten chocolate cakes, also known as chocolate lava cakes, or in England as chocolate fondant.
 All the recipes are just a slight variation on the theme – much of a muchness.

 For molten cakes you only want the top of the cakes to be just set.
 If anything, err on the side of under-cooking.
 Remove the cakes from the oven at the point that the top is just solid and a little risen.
 If you were to press down on the top – the impression of your fingerprint should remain in the cakes.
 (So skip this step!)
 The tops may be cracked and they may collapse when you take them out.
 That’s perfect.

 3 large eggs

 ¼ tsp salt